 You’ll need to have a wealth of experience in the procurement field and be a confident strategic business leader.
 In larger organisations, the CPO may manage a team of hundreds of specialists, so people management skills are a must-have.

-To find out more about a career in recruitment, get in touch with one of our experienced Procurement Recruitment specialists who will be happy to help you on your procurement journey.
+To find out more about a career in procurement, get in touch with one of our experienced Procurement Recruitment specialists who will be happy to help you on your procurement journey.